euantorano/semver.nim/README.md

 [Semantic versioning](http://semver.org/) parser for Nim.

-ALlows the parsing of version strings into objects and the comparing of version objects.
+Allows the parsing of version strings into objects and the comparing of version objects.

 ## Installation